-Once you have been approved by the Southwestern Illinois Visiting Nurses Association, they will contact our Regional Manager or scheduling coordinator from your assigned office will assign you a homecare worker based on your individual needs.
+Once you have been approved by the Southwestern Illinois Visiting Nurses Association, they will contact our Regional Manager or scheduling coordinator from your assigned office and will assign you a homecare worker based on your individual needs.

 The same homecare worker will service you as regularly scheduled.
 In an instance when a homecare worker is ill or is unavailable, we will contact you and schedule a fill-in homecare worker if requested.

 Homecare workers are available 7 days per week and are able to service a client from 2-24 hours each day.
 Service hours are 6 a.m. until 9 p.m., but generally clients prefer to be serviced Monday thru Friday, from 8 a.m. – 5:30 p.m.
 Weekend hours are available as needed.

 You may suggest a specific homecare worker or a family member who is not your Power of Attorney (POA).
 However, that individual must undergo training and meet the same criteria as all other Senior Services Plus homecare workers.

 All homecare workers must supply a High School Diploma or GED, have a valid Driver's License, and proof of automobile insurance.
 They must also pass a background check and participate in initial/random drug screenings.

 A homecare worker must train for a minimum of 24 hours, which includes testing on all services provided.
 They must also complete mandatory in-service meetings, and receive annual evaluations.
 In addition, regular home visits are completed by the Community Care Program Supervisor.

 Funding for the Community Care Program is provided by the Illinois Department on Aging.